rrguardo/market_predictor_cnn/README.md

 10 and top 25).

 While this reasearch aparently show good result at studied time frame, the best pattern was not observed again.
 And same study at distict time frames change the results.
-The this ends just as a complex gamble game.
+Then this ends just as a complex gamble game.